ebsi-cgoboncan/platform.developer/README.md

 Create a private repo in your github account named `dotfiles`.
 Clone your repo into your home directory.

-Refer to the flake.nix file for the contents of your file.
+Refer to the `flake.nix` file for the contents of your file.
+Update the `flake.nix` file

 # macOS Hostname

-Your hostname will change when you start a new session, so to preven this add the following in your .zshrc:
+Your hostname will change when you start a new session, so to prevent this add the following in your .zshrc:

 ```
 hostname=$(scutil --get HostName)